FreyFlyy/python-projects/data-science-projects/youth-stress-predictor-(ENG)/README.md

 We used Macro F1-score as valuation metric, thanks to its balanced view across all categories

-📑 A detailed comparison is available in *model_test.xlsx*
+📑 A detailed comparison is available in *models_tested.xlsx*

 ## 📖 License